 Byki – This personalized language learning system can be downloaded for free.
 It is available in 70 different languages and includes tools to help people permanently memorize vocabulary words and phrases.

 MyHappyPlanet – This social language learning site is perfect for students who want to meet new friends and practice a foreign language with native speakers.
 MyHappyPlanet also provides free videos from fluent speakers and member-created language lessons.

 italki – This free foreign language site can be used to find a language teacher or practice online with a language partner. italki also offers free language questions and the ability to ask questions about something you don’t understand.

-LingvoSoft Online – This site offers a number of free online language tools for learners, including a free online phrasebook, free flashcards, and free online dictionaries.
+LingvoSoft Online – This site offers a number of free online language tools for learners, including a free online phrasebook,

 P.S. – Do you have others to add?
 Please comment and share them!